matterholt/matterPage/notes.md

 ideas/TODO:

+[] 02-2020 Add style to the blog post, currently it is full width.

+[] 02-2020 Sort post via Date, and if date has not past or current the do not show on blog list.

 [] 02-2020 Add some header rules to page, learn

 [] 02-2020 Safari web browser has a css issue on the project page